TuckerL-OSU/CS361-GISTool-Group23/CS361-GISTool-Group23/Image Unit Test/README.md

 Image 1 and Image 4 should be different dimensions.
 Damage type can be either road or flood.
 If a non-existant type is entered, the program will notify the user.
+Tolerance type can be either length or width.
+If a non-existant type is entered, the program will notify the user.
+Tolerance percentage can currently be any integer.
+If a string or 0 is entered, the program will notify the user.

 #### Compilation
 ```